M3DZIK/servers/README.md

 [![image]](https://github.com/MedzikUser/servers)

-A simple TCP server for client written in Rust 🦀 which can be extended with plugins.
+A simple TCP server for clients and WebSocket server written in Rust 🦀 which can be extended with plugins.

 ## 👨‍💻 Building